pzsz/voronoi/README.md

 # Voronoi diagrams in Go

 A Implementation of of Steven J. Fortune's algorithm to efficiently compute Voronoi diagrams in Go language.
-Based on Raymond Hill (rhill@raymondhill.net) javascript implementation (https://raw.github.com/gorhill/Javascript-Voronoi).
+Based on a Raymond Hill (rhill@raymondhill.net) javascript implementation (https://raw.github.com/gorhill/Javascript-Voronoi).

 ## Usage